Alentejo

 Alentejo (/ˌælənˈteɪʒoʊ/ AL-ən-TAY-zhoh, /UKalso-ʒuː/ --zhoo, /pt-PT/) is a geographical, historical, and cultural region of south–central and southern Portugal.
 In Portuguese, its name means "beyond the Tagus" (além do Tejo).

 Alentejo includes the regions of Alto Alentejo and Baixo Alentejo.
 It corresponds to the districts of Beja, Évora, Portalegre, and Alentejo Litoral.
 Its main cities are Évora, Beja, Sines, Serpa, Estremoz, Elvas, and Portalegre.

 It has borders with Beira Baixa in the north, with Spain (Andalucia and Extremadura) in the east, Algarve in the south, and the Atlantic Ocean, Ribatejo, and Estremadura in the west.

 Alentejo is a region known for its traditional polyphonic singing groups, similar to those found in Tuscany, Corsica, and elsewhere.

 History

-In the 19th century, the comarca of the Alentejo became the Alentejo Province, divided into upper (Alto Alentejo Province) and lower (Baixo Alentejo Province) designations.
+In the 19th century, the comarca of Alentejo became the Alentejo Province, divided into upper (Alto Alentejo Province) and lower (Baixo Alentejo Province) designations.
 The modern NUTS statistical region, Alentejo Region, was expropriated from the medieval provinces and historical territories of Estremadura Province (specifically the 1936 portions of the Ribatejo).

 The term Entre-Tejo-e-Guadiana has become obsolete; it referred to roughly the same land area between the Tagus and the Guadiana rivers as part of the Kingdom of Portugal.

 Geography

+Capitals

+The three historic capitals of Alentejo—Évora, Beja, and Portalegre—are the region's principal urban, administrative, and cultural centers, each reflecting a distinct stage in Alentejo's historical development. Évora, of Roman origin, became the political, religious, and cultural capital of the region and is renowned for its UNESCO World Heritage-listed historic center.
+Beja, the ancient Roman Pax Julia, played a key role during the Roman and Islamic periods and later emerged as the principal city of the Baixo Alentejo, with enduring importance in agriculture and military affairs.
+Portalegre, located on the slopes of the Serra de São Mamede, developed as the main urban center of the Alto Alentejo, distinguished by its architectural heritage, tapestry industry, and strategic position near the Spanish border.